3D-MRE for Assessing Cirrhosis, Advanced Chronic Liver Disease and Portal Hypertension

 Detailed Description

 China suffers the heaviest burden of liver disease in the world.
 The number of chronic liver disease is more than 400 million.
 Either viral-related hepatitis, alcoholic hepatitis, or metabolic-related fatty hepatitis, etc. may progress to cirrhosis, which greatly threatens public health.
 Portal hypertension is a critical risk factor that correlates with clinical prognosis of patients with cirrhosis.
 According to the Consensus on clinical application of hepatic venous pressure gradient in China (2018), hepatic venous pressure gradient (HVPG) greater than 10,12,16,20 mmHg correspondingly predicts different outcomes of patients with cirrhosis portal hypertension.
 It is of great significance to establish a risk stratification system and perform tailored management for portal hypertension in cirrhosis.
 As a universal gold standard for diagnosing and monitoring portal hypertension, HVPG remains limitation for clinical application due to its invasiveness.
-How to construct a novel, non-invasive, accurate, and convenient method to achieve prediction of HVPG is an important general problem in the management of portal hypertension in cirrhosis.
+How to construct a novel, non-invasive, accurate, and convenient method to achieve prediction of HVPG is an important general problem in the management of portal hypertension in cirrhosis and advanced chronic liver disease.

 Study Type